-It is a symbol that the Undead Troop once used to communicate, and it is said that spirits of the warriors who rest in the rotted forest bring it to the Watchmen and is proof of their approval and appreciation.
+It is a symbol that the Undead Troop once used to communicate, and it is said that spirits of the warriors who rest in the rotten forest bring it to the watchmen and is proof of their approval and appreciation.

 For Whom the Bell Tolls

 When the Lords of Cinder awake from their graves, they all decide to abandon their thrones rather than assist with the firelinking again.
-For the Abyss Watchers, their primary concern was apparently the state of their homeland, as that is where we can find them.
-Perhaps they were just curious about what transpired in their absence, or perhaps they heard rumor of what did happen and rushed over to see for themselves.
-Either way, what they saw couldn’t have been motivating.
-Their beloved fortress is now a monster-infested ruin beyond any hope of saving, and all because they wanted to appease their hero complex by linking the fire.
+For the Abyss Watchers, their primary concern was the state of their homeland, as that is where we find them.
+Perhaps they were simply curious about what transpired in their absence, or perhaps they heard rumor of what did occur and rushed over.
+Either way, what they saw would be disheartening.
+Their beloved Keep is now a monster-infested ruin beyond any hope of saving, and all because they wanted to appease their hero complex by linking the fire.
 To call it a blow to their egos is too kind; they must have been devastated.
-Hawkwood surmises that the Abyss Watchers were searching for a place to die after we defeat them, which puts their behavior leading up to their defeat at our hands in proper context.
+After learning we slayed them, Hawkwood surmises that the Watchers were searching for a place to die, which puts their behavior leading up to it in proper context.

 … Ah, I need to thank you.
 Since they were probably searching for a place to die… Ha ha ha… How pitiful.

-When we arrive at the Farron Mausoleum, we see two Abyss Watchers battling to the death among the countless bodies of their comrades.
+When we arrive at the Farron Mausoleum, two Abyss Watchers are battling to the death among the piles of their comrades.
 The legionnaires have ultimately decided to kill each other in a suicidal free-for-all.
 What do they have left to live for?
 They have no hope to rebuild the organization, and they can only blame themselves.
 How would an honorable knight like Artorias atone for this transgression?
-By offering up his own as recompense.
+By offering up his own life as recompense.
 And how were warriors who dedicated their immortal lives to fighting transgressions to go about it?
-By putting down the sinner by the sword.
-Death by honorable combat with each other was thus a fitting end for the Undead Legion living out a meaningless existence.
-But fate had robbed them of even that.
-During the boss battle, random Abyss Watchers rise back up from among the bodies to help their comrades in slaying us — they aren’t truly dying.
+By putting the sinner to the sword.
+Death by honorable combat with each other was thus a fitting end for the Legion.
+But fate robs them of even that.
+Other Abyss Watchers rise back up from amongst the bodies to join the fight during the boss battle — they aren’t truly dying.

-Taken in this light, we can only presume that the Undead Legion consigned itself to an endless battle amongst itself for the rest of their meaningless eternity.
-This bizarre behavior is perhaps a reflection of the contradictions within their own hearts.
+In this light, we can only presume that the Legion was consigned to an endless struggle amongst themselves for the rest of meaningless eternity.
+This bizarre behavior is probably a reflection of the contradictions within their own hearts.
 They deeply loath themselves as sinners but desperately wish to be glorified as heroes.
 They want to die but are driven to live.
 They exist to fight but have lost what they fought for.
-As a result, they are caught in this strange dance where they futilely attempt to face death with honor while endlessly punishing themselves for their refusal to commit to it.
+They are thus caught in this strange dance where they futilely attempt to face death with honor while endlessly punishing themselves for refusing to commit to it.
 They are their own harshest critic and yet their most merciful arbiter, leading to never-ending self-torture.
 Our arrival to the scene is probably a blessing in their eyes.
-After slaying the only other Watcher still standing, the last notices our entry and raises his sword to us in what is apparently a customary dueling gesture among legionnaires — we can learn this etiquette for ourselves by praying to the Old Wolf.
-Whether we be friend or foe, they welcome us to join in their free-for-all.
-After all, we are the only ones there actually capable of leaving a clear victor.
+After noticing our entry, the last Watcher still standing for the moment raises his sword in what is apparently a customary dueling gesture among the Legion — we can learn this etiquette for ourselves by praying to the Old Wolf.
+Friend or foe, we are welcome to join.
+After all, we are the only ones actually capable of leaving a clear victor.